OuterCorner/OpenSSL/README.md

 ```ObjC
 #import <OpenSSL/OpenSSL.h>
 ```
-And start using OpenSSL APIs as usual.
+You can simply start using OpenSSL APIs as usual.

 ```ObjC
 Byte buffer[128];